JingtaoLiCL/Simple-Multivariant-Playlist-with-Alternate-Media-Parse-and-Sort/README.md

 This will fetch the playlist, sort it by bandwidth, and output the sorted playlist into a file named sorted_playlist.m3u8.

 ## Configuration
+If a different playlist URL or output file name needs to be configured:\
 Modify the application directly in the playlist_parser.cpp file to change settings like the playlist URL or output filename:
 ```
-std::string url = "/path/to/playlist.m3u8";  // Replace with your playlist URL
+std::string url = "/path/to/playlist.m3u8";  // Replace with the playlist URL
 ```
 ## Output
 The output will be written to sorted_playlist.m3u8, which will be formatted as follows: